 This is not a contradiction but caused by (A) Jim Meritt's lack of understanding about what the Bible means by "oneness" - something many are confused about, and (B) the incorrect assumption that being 'one' means having the same status.
 The assumption is that because they are one, one cannot be greater than the other.

-As best I understand it, when the Bible speaks of oneness, it means the indwelling of God's spirit in a human body so that both are considered one.
+When the Bible speaks of oneness, it means the indwelling of God's spirit in a human body so that both are considered one.
 God spoke back in Zechariah 14:8 of how "living waters shall go out from Jerusalem... and the LORD shall be king over all the earth: in that day shall there be one LORD, and his name one."

 Jesus also spoke of how God would redeem the Gentiles so both would be one fold with one Shepherd.
 In John 17, Jesus speaks of how all Christians are to "be one, as we are."
 Nonetheless, as Paul states in 1 Corinthians 11:3, "the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God."
 So oneness does include a hierarchy nonetheless.
 All become one body of Christ called the Church.